utkarsh231/utkarsh231.github.io/index.md

 Over the past few years, I walked my first baby steps as a researcher owing to some wonderful people and collaborations.
 I pursued my bachelor's thesis research with [Prof. Yonatan Belinkov](http://www.cs.technion.ac.il/~belinkov/) at the Technion in Israel.
 There I had a great time studying how [intrinsic proprties of a neural network](https://rachitbansal.github.io/information-measures) is informative of generalization behaviours.
 Before that, I was a research intern at [Adobe](https://research.adobe.com/)'s Media and Data Science Research Lab, where I worked on [commonsense reasoning for large language models](https://aclanthology.org/2022.naacl-main.83/).

 I am extremely fortunate to have been involved in some incredible collaborations.
-I worked with [Danish](https://www.cs.cmu.edu/~ddanish/) for more than two years to [evaluate explanation methods](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00465/110436/Evaluating-Explanations-How-Much-Do-Explanations) in NLP (started with [a meek awe-inspired email](https://rachitbansal.github.io
-/img/danish-email.png)).
-I also worked for more than two years with [Naomi](https://nsaphra.net/) on studying [mode connectivity in loss surfaces](https://openreview.net/forum?id=hY6M0JHl3uL) of language models (started with [a random message on a Discord channel](https://rachitbansal.github.io
+I worked with [Danish](https://www.cs.cmu.edu/~ddanish/) for more than two years to [evaluate explanation methods](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00465/110436/Evaluating-Explanations-How-Much-Do-Explanations) in NLP (started with [a meek awe-inspired email](https://rachitbansal.github.io/img/danish-email.png)).
+I also worked for more than two years with [Naomi](https://nsaphra.net/) on studying [mode connectivity in loss surfaces](https://openreview.net/forum?id=hY6M0JHl3uL) of language models (started with [a message on a Discord channel](https://rachitbansal.github.io/img/naomi-discord.jpeg)).
-/img/naomi-discord.jpeg)).

 I also spent a couple of wonderful summers as a part of the Google Summer of Code program with the Cuneiform Digital Library Initiative ([CDLI](https://cdli.ucla.edu/)).
 Here, I was advised by [Prof. Jacob Dahl](https://www.wolfson.ox.ac.uk/person/jacob-dahl) and [Dr. Niko Schenk](https://www.english-linguistics.de/nschenk/).
 My first exposure to research was at [LCS2, IIIT-D](https://www.lcs2.in/).